Torasemide, tablets 10 mg 20 pcs

 – hyponatremia.

-Side effects
+Side Effects

-The incidence of side effects is classified according to World Health Organization recommendations: very frequently: ⥠1/10 (> 10%); frequently: ⥠1/100 to < 1/10 (> 1% < 10%); infrequently: ⥠1/1000 to < 1/100 (> 01% and < 1%); infrequent: ⥠1/10000 to < 1/1000 (> 001% and < 01%); very rare: < 1/10000 (< 001%); frequency unknown: frequency cannot be estimated from available data.
+The incidence of side effects is classified according to the recommendations of the World Health Organization: very common: ≥ 1/10 (> 10%); often: from ≥ 1/100 to 1% and < 10%)); uncommon: from ≥ 1/1000 to 01% and < 1%)); rare: from ≥ 1/10000 to 001% and < 01%)); very rare: <1/10000 (<001%); frequency unknown: frequency cannot be estimated from available data.

 Nervous system disorders:

-often – headache dizziness drowsiness;
+often – headache, dizziness, drowsiness;

-Visual disturbances:
+Visual disorders:

-frequency unknown – visual disturbances
+frequency unknown – visual impairment

-Hearing and labyrinth disturbances:
+Hearing and labyrinth disorders:

-frequency unknown – hearing impairment tinnitus and hearing loss (usually reversible) usually in patients with renal failure or hypoproteinemia (nephrotic syndrome).
+frequency unknown – hearing impairment, tinnitus and hearing loss (usually reversible), usually in patients with renal failure or hypoproteinemia (nephrotic syndrome).

 Respiratory system disorders: